consoledotdev/home/content/podcast/s02e01-dev-infrastructure-john-graham-cumming-cloudflare.md

 and really learn J properly, and which will take me back to my original roots as an undergraduate mathematician.

-**David Mytton:** Hopefully, you can compile it to WebAssembly and run it on a Worker.
+**David:** Hopefully, you can compile it to WebAssembly and run it on a Worker.

-**John Graham-Cumming:** Maybe.
+**John:** Maybe.
 Maybe, yeah.
 Maybe that's what I should do.
 Get it running there, yeah.

-**David Mytton:** And then the second question is, what is your current tech setup?
+**David:** And then the second question is, what is your current tech setup?
 What hardware and software do you use on a daily basis?

-**John Graham-Cumming:** So I have sitting in front of me a MacBook Pro, which I access everything from.
+**John:** So I have sitting in front of me a MacBook Pro, which I access everything from.
 I have probably within striking distance of my desk here about eight Raspberry Pis, because I love Raspberry Pis.
 I love anything to do with microcontrollers, anything to do with small compute platforms.
 I have a